Sam Grahamslaw

-Sam Grahamslaw (born 24 February 1999) is a Scottish rugby union player who plays for Jersey Reds in the RFU Championship.
+Sam Grahamslaw (born 24 February 1999) is a rugby union player who plays for Bristol Bears in the Gallagher Premiership.
 Grahamslaw's primary position is loosehead prop.

 Rugby Union career

 Early career

 Grahamslaw started playing his early rugby for Market Harborough RUFC, in Leicestershire, before selection for Leicester Tigers Elite Player Development Group.
 He joined Tigers under 18s academy in 2015, where he played as a back row.
 He joined Tigers Senior Academy in 2017, converting to his current position as a prop and was selected for England under 18s.
 He played for Scotland under 20s in the 2018 World Rugby Under 20 Championship and the 2019 Six Nations Under 20s Championship.

 Professional career

 Grahamslaw signed his first professional contract for Edinburgh Rugby in July 2020.
 He made his debut for Edinburgh in Round 5 of the 2020–21 Pro14 against Cardiff Blues.

 Grahamslaw was released by Edinburgh at the conclusion of the 2021–22 United Rugby Championship season.
 He signed for Jersey Reds ahead of the 2022-23 RFU Championship season.